mattermost/mattermost-plugin-jira/docs/admininstrator-guide/notification-management.md

    https://community.mattermost.com/plugins/jira/webhook?secret=MYSECRET&team=contributors&channel=town-square
    ```
 3. \(Optional\) Set a description and a custom JQL query to determine which tickets trigger events.
 For more information on JQL queries, refer to the [Atlassian help documentation](https://confluence.atlassian.com/jirasoftwarecloud/advanced-searching-764478330.html).
-4. Finally, set which issue events send messages to Mattermost channels, then hit **Save**.
+4. Finally, set which issue events send messages to Mattermost channels, then select **Save**.
 The following issue events are supported:
    * Issue Created
    * Issue Deleted
    * Issue Updated, including when an issue is reopened or resolved, or when the assignee is changed.
 Optionally send notifications for comments, see below.